curiousoffice/playbook/README.rst

 other code.
 They set and meet development standards, keep the `Continuous Integration <http://www.extremeprogramming.org/rules/integrateoften.html>`_ build passing, and review each other's code.
-In addition, an agile buddy assists the team for a few hours a week
+In addition, an agile master assists the team for a few hours a week

 Anyone at sophilabs should be able to advise a project.
-If the primary salesperson is not also the agile buddy, there should be a smooth hand-off from one to the other.
+If the primary salesperson is not also the agile master, there should be a smooth hand-off from one to the other.

 While each person plays a role, a team needs to be a team.